MCGritti/vue-cbus/README.md

 5. [Documentation](#doc)

 ## <a name="intro">Introduction</a>
-This plugin provides a easy way to handle events in VueJS (V.2) using contexts.
+This plugin provides an easy way to handle events in VueJS (V.2) using contexts.

 ## Installation <a name="install"></a>
 You can install this plugin using npm